-Those benefits also can outweigh the negative impact of alcohol, making alcoholic beverages more healthy than harmful.
-The magic key to health benefits through cocktails or other drinks is moderate drinking.
+Those benefits even can outweigh the negative impact of alcohol, making alcoholic beverages more healthy than harmful.
+The magic key to health benefits through cocktails or other drinks is, you might have guessed it, moderate drinking.

 What moderate drinking means

 When reading about the impact of alcohol on our health, you will find the words "moderate drinking" or "moderate alcohol intake" constantly.

 Somewhere along the debate about the impact of alcohol, these terms got somewhat blurry.
 So I first want to establish what moderate drinking actually means.

 Many studies define moderate alcohol intake as the number of drinks.
 Some say one drink a day is fine others state up to three are acceptable but only for alcoholic beverages with a low ABV.